goreleaser/goreleaser/www/docs/customization/docker.md

     - "myuser/{{.ProjectName}}"
 ```

-This will build and public the following images:
+This will build and publish the following images:

 - `myuser/foo`